Building inspections

 - Warehouses and industrial properties

-Multi-unit residential buildings represent the core of our inspection practice.
+Multi-unit residential buildings are at the core of our practice and expertise.

-Whether you are acquiring a small multiplex or a large apartment building, understanding the condition of the structure, building envelope, mechanical systems, and common areas is critical to evaluating the investment and planning for future capital needs.
+Whether acquiring a small multiplex or a large apartment building, the inspection focuses on assessing critical components - structure, building envelope, mechanical systems, and common areas - to identify risks, required work, and financial impacts over the short, medium, and long term.
+This approach is particularly relevant for investors and asset managers planning capital expenditures.

 What we inspect in multi-unit buildings:

-For multi-unit residential acquisitions in Montréal, the building inspection is often just the beginning.
+For multi-unit residential acquisitions in the Montréal metropolitan area, the inspection is often just the beginning.

-Many investors acquiring multi-unit properties also require an energy audit to support CMHC MLI Select financing.
-When the same engineer who inspected the building also performs the energy study, the analysis benefits from firsthand knowledge of the building's mechanical systems, envelope condition, and operational realities.
+Many investors acquiring multi-unit properties also need an energy audit to support CMHC's MLI Select financing.
+When the same professional or team handles both the inspection and the energy study, the analysis is based on direct knowledge of the building, including its mechanical systems, envelope condition, and operating characteristics, which improves the accuracy of recommendations and energy projections.

 At Innoveum, this continuity is built into our practice.
-Clients who begin with a building inspection can seamlessly transition into an energy audit, with no duplication of effort and a deeper understanding of the building informing every recommendation.
+Clients who begin with an inspection can seamlessly transition into an energy audit, with no duplication of effort and a deeper understanding of the building informing every recommendation.

 Innoveum provides inspection services for commercial and mixed-use properties, including office buildings, retail spaces, warehouses, and mixed-use residential and commercial buildings.